SIDDHANTMISRUF/SIDDHANTMISRUF_22BCE0689_SMARTRESUMESCREENER/SMART resume(final)/README.md

 Bash

-npm start
+npm run dev
-The application will open in your browser at http://localhost:3000.
+The application will open in your browser at http://localhost:5173/.

 📜 API Endpoints
 A brief overview of the main API endpoints: